yashUkalkar/fyle-interview-intern-backend/README.md

 ### Running the application without Docker

-_Activate the virtual environment and install required dependencies before going further as explained in [Installation Section](#install-requirements)_
+_Activate the virtual environment and install required dependencies, as explained in the [Installation Section](#install-requirements)_, before going further.

 Use the [run.sh](./run.sh) file to start application server manually.